qaware/terraform-provider-opsecret/README.md

 }
 ```

+**Note, that references pointing to binary file attachments will be resolved to base64 encoded string contents.**

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).